koetjeengdjalanan/nilakandi/README.md

 ## Prerequisites

-- Docker:

 > [!IMPORTANT]
 > If you are using Windows, You need ``wsl2`` to run Docker Desktop!

+- Docker:
-    Follow this step to install Docker in your operating system: [Docker installation guide](https://docs.docker.com/engine/install/)
+  - Follow this step to install Docker in your operating system: [Docker installation guide](https://docs.docker.com/engine/install/)

 ## Installation